 Hot Dish & Hope

-As one of the StepUp ministries, Hot Dish & Hope gives us another opportunity to put our faith into action as we serve dinner and a “measure of hope” to individuals and families in need.
-Since July 8, 2008, Hot Dish & Hope has served a meal each Tuesday and Thursday in the Mullin Life Center located in the 700 block of S. Greene Street, to guests who arrive between 6-6:30 p.m.
-Anyone who is hungry is welcomed.
+Hot Dish & Hope puts our faith into action as we serve dinner and a “measure of hope” to individuals and families in need.
+Since July 8, 2008, Hot Dish & Hope has served a meal each Tuesday and Thursday to guests arriving between 6 and 6:30 pm in the Mullin Life Center, 706 N. Greene St. Anyone who is hungry is welcome.
 The meals include a brief program of music and/or a message of God’s love and grace.
-The event needs volunteers to help serve meals and to provide other support.

 Serving Dinner on Tuesdays and Thursdays

 • Volunteer setting up tables, serving meals, greeting and interacting with guests, assist with clean-up, work with the children who are guests (mandatory training required per First Presbyterian’s child/youth protection policy).